Kakamotobi/Learned/Web Development/Web-Rendering.md

 - *When the client sends a request to the server, the server compiles everything and renders it (including the requested data) into a fully rendered HTML page, and then send it to the client as a response along with JS source code.*
 - For every different route that the client navigates to, the server will repeat the steps again.
 - On every request (incl. refresh), the data has to be fetched again as well.
+- The user at least sees some UI that will become interactive once JavaScript (React, etc.) loads in the browser.
+  - However, all components have to finish loading for any already completed components to be seen.
+    - Therefore, in the case of React, `Suspense` can be used to provide a fallback component until the target component loads.
+    - Effectively, if component A is done loading and component B is still loading, component A will be immediately rendered and a loader component will be placed in component B's position until it loads.
+  - When component B is finished loading on the server-side, using HTTP Streams, React will replace the loader component with component B's HTML even before React loads on the browser.
 #### Illustration
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Web%20Development/refImg/SSR.png" alt="Server-Side Rendering" width="80%" />